 - Olive Oil: This mild oil imparts a nice flavour on the veggies and sauce, but you could also use another light-tasting oil with a high smoke point, like avocado.
 I wouldn’t use coconut, as that could make the coconut flavour in this dish too strong.

-- Paprika: Not only does this spice give the sauce a nice color, but it offers some smokiness that works well with the mushrooms.
+- Paprika: Not only does this spice give the sauce a nice colour, but it offers some smokiness that works well with the mushrooms.

 - Coconut Milk: This ingredient is key for the sauce and how we’re able to make this a dairy-free stroganoff recipe.
 Opt for full-fat coconut milk over light or low-fat.